Test-Time Training on Nearest Neighbors for Large Language Models: Introduction

 \section{Introduction}

-Machine learning conventionally separates training and testing.
+Machine learning traditionally separates training and testing.
 Once trained, a model remains frozen during evaluation.
-But nearly as old as machine learning is the intriguing idea to update the model at test time with data relevant to each test instance.
-Variants of this idea have existed for almost fifty years, including locally weighted regression~\cite{stone1977consistent, cleveland1979robust, cleveland1988locally, ruppert1995effective, atkeson1997locally}, local learning~\cite{bottou1992local, vapnik1991principles}, and SVM-KNN~\cite{zhang2006svm}.
-Recently, it has grown in popularity with the rise of deep learning.
-Many methods search the space of possible heuristics for training neural networks at test time~\cite{krause2018dynamic, krause2019dynamic, sun2020test, ttt-mae}.
+But nearly as old as machine learning is the intriguing idea to update the model at test time with data relevant to each individual test instance.
+Variants of this idea have existed for almost fifty years, including locally weighted regression~\citep{stone1977consistent, cleveland1979robust}, local learning~\citep{bottou1992local}, and SVM-KNN~\citep{zhang2006svm}.
+Recently, test-time training has grown again in popularity with the rise of deep learning, exposing a large space of possible heuristics~\citep{krause2018dynamic, krause2019dynamic, sun2020test}.

-We investigate a simple, yet powerful, heuristic we call \emph{test-time training on nearest neighbors} (TTT-NN), in the context of language modeling with large transformer models.
+We investigate a simple, yet powerful, heuristic in this space, called \emph{test-time training on nearest neighbors} (TTT-NN), for the task of language modeling.
 For each test instance, we retrieve its nearest neighbors from a huge database, and fine-tune the model on those neighbors before applying it to the test instance.

-Language models are known to adjust well to specific domains or tasks via fine-tuning \cite{gururangan2020don}.
-However, there seems to be no consensus on what exactly defines a domain~\cite{gururangan2021demix}, and the boundaries between previously defined tasks have become especially unclear with the recent advances in general-purpose language models \cite{brown2020language, bubeck2023sparks}.
-For test-time training, each test instance defines its own ``domain'' or ``task'' automatically.
-In this paper, our hope is that a sufficiently large database will contain data relevant enough to each ``domain'', induced by each test instance, such that fine-tuning improves local performance.
+Fine-tuning language models is a well known practice to boost its performance on specific domains or tasks.
+However, there seems to be no consensus on what exactly defines a domain or task~\citep{gururangan2021demix}, and conventional boundaries between previously defined domain or tasks have become increasingly unclear with the recent advances in general-purpose language models \citep{brown2020language, bubeck2023sparks}.
+From the perspective of test-time training, each test instance defines its own ``domain''.
+Our hope is that a sufficiently large database will contain enough data relevant to each ``domain'' induced by a test instance, such that fine-tuning improves performance locally.